WMDB

-WMDB is a Regional Mexican-format AM radio station broadcasting on a frequency of 880 kHz in Nashville, Tennessee.
+WMDB (880 AM) is a Regional Mexican-formatted radio station in Nashville, Tennessee.
 The station's power is 2,500 watts during the daytime hours.
 The station is currently owned by Mahan Janbakhsh, through licensee TBLC Media #2, LLC.
-Nighttime power is reduced to 2 watts to protect the signal of WCBS in New York, New York.
-WCBS is the dominant Class A signal on 880 AM.
+Nighttime power is reduced to 2 watts to protect the signal of WHSQ in New York, New York.
+WHSQ is the dominant Class A signal on 880 AM.
+On March 15, 2025, WMDB went silent due to the loss of its transmitter site.
+An STA (Special Temporary Authority) has been filed with the FCC to remain silent while the licensee is in search for an emergency transmitter-tower site.

 History

 WMDB signed on the air in 1983 under the original owner, Reverend Morgan Babb.
 It was a black-oriented station with urban gospel in the morning, transitioning to secular rhythm & blues in the afternoon.
 Morgan Babb came up with the station's popular moniker slogan "The Big Mouth", because of WMDB's large daytime signal.
 Morgan Babb also claimed his secular R&B format was the "rock lite" format, drawing not just black listeners, but many white listeners as well.
 By 2000, the music format also included Hip Hop.

-In May of 2005, Reverend Morgan Babb sold WMDB to Peter Davison of Davidson Media Group, based out of Charlotte, North Carolina, according to FCC Records.
-The FCC granted the transfer of WMDB's license July 5th, 2005.
-During this time period, Davidson Media Group purchased AM 1240, (then WNSG) in the Nashville Market.
+In May 2005, Reverend Morgan Babb sold WMDB to Peter Davison of Davidson Media Group, based out of Charlotte, North Carolina, according to FCC Records.
+The FCC granted the transfer of WMDB's license July 5, 2005.
+During this time period, Davidson Media Group purchased AM 1240, (then WNSG) in the Nashville market.
 Davidson Media Changed WNSG's call sign to WNVL on September 21, 2005.
-Shortly afterwards, Davidson Media Group would eventually flip both WMDB and WNVL to Spanish Language Formats.
+Shortly afterwards, Davidson Media Group would eventually flip both WMDB and WNVL to Spanish language formats.